 - Maintain accurate and compliant payroll records

-In addition to the benefits listed above, a payroll register is also a good business operations report to run.
+Besides that, a payroll register is also a good business operations report to run.
 It can show if your employees are working more overtime than normal—costing you additional money—and how much your company benefits are costing as you increase your headcount.

 What’s more, it breaks down how much money you need to pay in taxes, both as an employer and on behalf of your employees.
 This helps you set aside the appropriate sums of money to ensure your tax payments are covered and that you’re not facing a cash crunch.